stevedepp/gcp-iot-pipeline/manual.md

     $14.00 [Raspberry Pi Zero WH (Zero W with Headers)](https://www.adafruit.com/product/3708)

-- [x[ if you get stuck in establishing a headless connection (you won't!), you need to connect to a monitor with an adapter.
+- [x] if you get stuck in establishing a headless connection (you won't!), you need to connect to a monitor with an adapter.

     $2.95 [Mini HDMI Plug to Standard HDMI Jack Adapter](https://www.adafruit.com/product/2819)